For more information, see the recording of our live webinar here: https://www.facebook.com/497939927271696/videos/225492478569154/

 Then update your FBM price and do not forget to update your delivery time in your shipping information.

-However, if you have Small and Light stock you will not be able to use that as you cannot use Small and light stock to fulfil orders in other countries (even in Europe).
+However, if you have Small and Light stock you will not be able to use that as you cannot use Small and light stock to fulfill orders in other countries (even in Europe).

 Alternatively, speak to your factory to see if exceptionally they would ship over individual orders?
 I know this sounds unlikely but I have spoken to a few factories in China, who are willing to do it if I run out of FBA stock.